Naereen/web-sphinx/conseils-visio.en.rst

 For all video calls
 ~~~~~~~~~~~~~~~~~~~

+Regarding the calls themselves:

 1. **Arrive on time!** Or preventing if we know that we arrive late ;
 2. Do not have anything to compromise in the camera field (e.g. a pornographic image, or other) ;
 3. **Apply the same principles of rigor and respect, good communication, only in other non-digital exchanges!** This includes, listening and respecting the speaking time of others, speaking distinctly and strong enough (but not too much!), etc.
 4. **Let's be tolerant-e-s with people who are not used to, but you have to know how to be painful with students who have been video courses for a while** (More than a year already!) and colleagues who make lots of video meetings without trying to do them in the best conditions !

+Technical details to improve video-calls:

+1. Don't stand too close or too far away from your webcam or phone: **people should see your face**, *your hands*, **and not much more** ;
+2. **Be sure that your face and body is correctly lighted up** and from a correct angle (= from the front or side, not below or above!), by standing close to a natural light source (= a window), or using a small lamp.
+I use a "natural" white light lamp, it's awesome as it gives you Vitamin D (happy vitamin!) and lights my face during my calls ;
+3. Be dressed as if you were in a real class or meeting ;
+4. Check you don't have earings or bracelets or other items that can produce annoying noise ;
+5. Keep your tea/coffee cup or water bottle ready and close to you, you shouldn't leave your desk during all your meeting or video call.

 To attend online classes
 ~~~~~~~~~~~~~~~~~~~~~~~~